hohkfuyuhi/hohkfuyuhi.github.io/README.md

   1. cleaned up html files
   2. cleaned up css files
 - *issues*
-  1. explore animation has a weird bug where it will shift downwards after clicking the welcome button
+  1. explore animation has a weird bug where it will shift slightly downwards after clicking the welcome button
 _____
 **VER 3.3.4 | 05/06/20**
 - *bugfixes*